-MIXTAPE #1: After overdosing on David DeCoteau’s shaved-smooth twinks, jocks & hunks, TOKEN HOMO felt the need to indulge in some more hirsute horrors… This mixtape embraces the bears of horror cinema, both human, animal & mutant….
+MIXTAPE #1: After overdosing on David DeCoteau’s shaved-smooth twinks, jocks & hunks, TOKEN HOMO felt the need to indulge in some more hirsute horrors… Proving that us queers come in all shapes and sizes, this mixtape embraces the XXL bears of horror cinema, both human, animal & mutant….

 Adam MacDonald’s film fits squarely into the survival sub-genre where a young straight white couple (for it is usually thus…) gets into trouble in the wilderness and then gets attacked by a beast.
 The aggressor could be a shark, a ‘gator or, as is the case here, a black bear in search of a buffet.
 Despite an overly long setup (it’s entirely impossible to watch these kinds of movies without losing your patience…), the film comes into its own when it matters.

 GRIZZLY (d.
 William Girdler, 1976 USA/91min)

 The supposedly enormous (but not really…) maneater of the title never terrifies but does deliver some shocking kills: what happens to little Bobby will make you jump out of your fur (“Is he alive?” / “Part of him is…”).
 Imagine JAWS on land, replacing Spielberg’s unruly artificial shark with a big bear onesie for closeups, and you get the idea.

 GRIZZLY MAN (d.
 Werner Herzog, 2005 USA/103min)